Jordan Dechtman | May 20, 2026

 A financial professional can help you evaluate your options and determine the best strategy for you.

 If you don’t have an immediate need for the cash from an inherited annuity, you could choose to roll it into another annuity you control.
-As Investopedia explains, a 1035 exchange allows for the tax-free transfer of annuity contract (among other assets) for another asset of a like kind.
+A 1035 exchange allows for the tax-free transfer of an annuity contract for another annuity contract, as provided under Section 1035 of the Internal Revenue Code.
+The exchange must be a direct transfer between insurance companies, and the same person must own both the old and new contracts

 Through a 1035 exchange, you can direct the life insurer to transfer the cash from your inherited annuity into a new annuity you establish.
 That way, you continue to defer taxes until you access the funds, either through withdrawals or annuitization.